Prerequisite: Guide to Mixpanel Basics

 The Funnels report supports a variety of different configuration options which will impact the way the analysis is calculated.
 Check out this article to learn more.

 One of the best indicators of a product's health is its user retention rate, which measures how effective the product is at keeping users coming back over time.
 The Retention report offers a simple interface for measuring various types of user retention rates – let's check out a couple examples.

-Recurring retention measures how many users repeatedly perform the same action over a period of time.
+Select either one event or two different events.
+Retention with one event measures how many users repeatedly perform the same action over a period of time.
 For example, let's say we want to know how many users that were playing songs in Music Finder last month are still playing songs in our product this month.
-We can easily analyze this with a Recurring Retention report.
+We can easily analyze this with a Retention report.

 Please refer to this article for details about the nuances of how the numbers within a Retention report are calculated.